tjebo/eye/cran-comments.md

-## Submission version 1.0.0
+## Submission eye 1.0.0

-In the opinion of the package maintainer the changes were substantial enough to justify a major version change (for details see below).
+This is a major version upgrade to eye 0.1.0 (for details see below).

-## CHECKS
+## CHECK ENVIRONMENTS
-### Test environments
 * local OS X install, R 4.0.3
 * ubuntu Ubuntu 16.04.6 LTS (on travis-ci), R 4.0.2 (2020-06-22)
 * win-builder (devel and release), R 4.0.3